timbertson/niv-util/README.md

 The plain sources returned by niv directly

+### `mergeOptionals`

+Takes a list of paths.
+Returns the original result merged with the results of importing each file that exists (imported with `pkgs.callPackage`).

+This is useful for having local overrides which aren't committed, containing overridden local sources.

 ### `cli`:

 A simple derivation providing `niv-util` script. `niv-util init` will (over)write `nix/sources.nix` with a trivial wrapper that imports the latest commit from this repository.